 Car Accident Settlement Without Insurance

 Here are some steps to take after your car accident to increase your chances of collecting compensation from the driver who was at fault.
 If you have no insurance, you can still collect compensation.
-Read on to learn how to get the best deal.
+Read on to learn how to get the best deal for settling a car accident without insurance.

 What insurance is available to pay for your injuries depends on several factors.
 The primary insurance is the insurance for the car that hit you.
 The second insurance is the driver’s insurance.
 The third source of insurance is typically the Under Insured Motorist coverage for the driver, owner, or passengers of the vehicle that was hit.
 If either of the vehicles is owned by a corporation or an individual with umbrella insurance, those may also be accessed.